Oral Care for Alzheimer’s Sufferers

 More recent studies have shown that P. gingivalis, an oral bacteria associated with periodontal disease (gum disease) was found in the brains of patients who had AD.
 This bacterium enters the brain through the bloodstream of people with active gum disease.
 The relationship between AD and gum disease is thought to be that this bacteria enters into the brain, where the immune system then targets the bacteria to destroy them.
 As a result, chemical secretion in the brain also destroys neurons, thereby deteriorating memory.
 These findings suggest that patients could have accelerated AD if gum disease is not prevented or treated.

-You May Also Like:First Indications of Alzheimer’s
+You May Also Like:Monitoring Behavior Changes at Each Stage of Alzheimer’s Disease

 Related Search Topics (Ads):